 For those who are not sure what the difference between a fixed and liquid layout is, please read What's The Difference Between Liquid, Elastic, Relative, Fluid, Flexible and Fixed Layouts? for a detailed explanation.

 I have only tested the procedure below using Dreamweaver CS5.
-It should, theoretically, work with CS4 and CS3 too, since the method I use is a general one.
-However, since I no longer have those 2 earlier versions installed, I can't be sure of this.
+It should, theoretically, work with the other versions too, since the method I use is a general one.
+However, since I didn't go back and check those versions, I can't be sure of this.
 Sorry.